SenseBoxTI/Firmware/README.md

 Test:
 1. Look at the values returned by the 'I2CTest' sensor in the measurements output.

+## UART
+Setup:
+1. Connect the UART through the pin header.

+Test:
+1. Look at the PM25 readout from the I2CTest sensor.

 ## WiFI
 Setup:
 1. Add credentials to `wifitest.cpp`, inside the initializer.